ubaldot/vim-replica/README.md

 #### Q. When I call `:ReplicaConsoleToggle` the console window won't close.

-A: Replica commands work only if executed from a buffer with a supported *filetype*. <br>
+A: Replica commands work if executed from a buffer with a supported *filetype*. <br>
 That is, if you have an *IPYTHON* console displayed in a window and you call `:ReplicaConsoleToggle`  from a `text` *filetype* buffer, then